kubernetes/community/communication/marketing-team/social-guidelines.md

 - Accomplishments (reaching 100,000 GitHub stars for example)
 - Significant historical events as related to the project (Kubernetes birthday, previous events, etc.)
 - Steering Committee Announcements
+- Contributor guide/dev guide updates
+- Work coming out of SIG-Contributor Experience

+Examples of topics that this group does NOT focus on include:

+- Content targeted at downstream users such as:
+  - Getting started with Kubernetes
+  - Best practices for running in production

 ### Example Social Media